VioletsOleander/vault-vanilla/book-notes/programming language/A Tour of C++.md

 [5] Specify concepts for all template arguments; $\S7.2$ ; [CG: T.10].
 [6] Whenever possible use standard concepts (e.g., the Ranges concepts); $\S7.2.4$ ; [CG: T.11].
 [7] Use a lambda if you need a simple function object in one place only; $\S6.3.2$ .
-[8] There is no separate compilation of templates: #include template definitions in every transla- tion unit that uses them.
+[8] There is no separate compilation of templates: #include template definitions in every translation unit that uses them.
 [9] Use templates to express containers and ranges; $\S7.3.2$ ; [CG: T.3].
 [10] Avoid ‘‘concepts’’ without meaningful semantics; $\S7.2$ ; [CG: T.20].
 [11] Require a complete set of operations for a concept; $\S7.2$ ; [CG: T.21].